Your guide to doing business in Kenya

 The four main taxes include:

-Income tax is taxable to Individuals and Limited Companies (including Trusts).
-The income of a partnership is charged on the partners who share the income.
-Apart from collecting Taxes directly, the Commissioner may employ agents to collect taxes on his behalf and remit that tax (and account for) to him.
+Income tax is taxable to individuals and limited companies (including trusts).
+The income of a partnership is charged to the partners who share the income.
+Apart from collecting taxes directly, the commissioner may employ agents to collect taxes on his behalf and remit that tax (and account for) to him.
+The monthly personal relief is KES 2,400 per month.

 The National Social Security Fund (NSSF) is a statutory savings scheme to provide for retirement.
 Both employers and employee’s contribute 5% (up to KSH 200) per month.

-Monthly contributions should be made to the authorities for Social Security payment by the 15th of the following Month.
+Monthly contributions should be made to the authorities for social security payment by the 9th of the following month.

-For setting up a New Starts the details required include:
+For setting up a new start, the details required include:

 Employers cannot unfairly terminate the employment of an employee.
 Employers must prove justified reasons for the termination of an employee’s employment.
 The termination must be investigated and an appeal heard before resorting to termination.
 If the employer fails to adhere to this then it will be considered unfair.